egor-tensin/aes-tools/README.md

 You can generate the solution using CMake and build it using Visual Studio.

 Some of the utilities also depend on a few Boost libraries.
-In particular, Boost.ProgramOptions has to be built prior to building these utilities.
+In particular, Boost.Filesystem, Boost.ProgramOptions, and Boost.System has to
+be built prior to building these utilities.
 To enable CMake to find Boost libraries, pass the path to the root Boost directory like this: